Mary Quant at the V&A

 From a small boutique on the King’s Road to a global fashion brand.
 Quant revolutionised British fashion with energy and flair.

-Mary Quant at the V&A is an absolute must for anyone who loves fashion, and for anyone who is interested in a peek into one of Britain’s most revolutionary and iconic fashion icons.
+Mary Quant at the V&A is an absolute must for anyone who loves fashion.
+It is also essential for anyone interested in a peek into one of Britain’s most revolutionary and iconic fashion icons.

 Event Info: